 Items 1-36 of 137

 This Type of Tea is, perhaps, the oldest Tea in existence, or at least according to legend.
 It is said that an ancient Chinese Emperor named Shennong discovered Tea in 2737 BCE by pure accident when he came to rest underneath an unknown Tree with a cup of boiling water by his side.
 The Emperor fell asleep in the midday sun, and when he awoke, he found that leaves from the tree above had fallen into his drink.
 An avid herbalist, Shennong decided to try the infusion - he loved it!
 Without knowing at the time, Shennong had just discovered Green Tea, or so the story goes.

 Over 5,000 years later and it remains an immensely popular beverage.
 Nowadays, many choose it not just for its taste but also its proven health benefits.
 According to the latest scientific research, it contains an abundance of beneficial antioxidants, most notably Epigallocatechin-gallate (EGCG), capable of combating a multitude of ailments prevalent in today’s society, it can also help to stop or reduce free radicals from forming in the human body, which slows down the aging process.
 Studies suggest that the frequent consumption of this type of tea can improve cardiovascular health, boost the metabolism, help certain types of cancer, enhance cognitive function, support the immune system and even reduce the risks of developing type-2 diabetes.

 Whatever your reason is for drinking Green Tea, The Kent and Sussex Tea and Coffee Company have an extensive range of choice.
-There is bound to be a Green Tea that fits your lifestyle or personality, anything from the simple to the extravagant.
+There is bound to be one that fits your lifestyle or personality, anything from the simple to the extravagant.
 We stock traditional, Flavoured, Organic and blends - start exploring!